-The 7 wastes seem more applicable to the manufacturing industry because the types of waste seem more tangible than in service organisations.
-Stock can be quantified in a warehouse and waiting time can be measured when the production line is stopped.
+The 8 wastes seem more applicable to the manufacturing industry because the types of waste seem more tangible than in service organisations.
+Inventory can be counted in a warehouse and waiting time can be measured when the production line is stopped.
 Within the service, industry waste may seem less apparent but is certainly not less present.

 Studies show that 30 to 80% of operational costs can be attributed to waste.
-The stack of pending quotations, invoices and authorisations can be seen as the type of waste we called ‘Stock’.
+The number of pending quotations, invoices and authorisations can be seen as the type of waste we called ‘Inventory.
 People in a queue can be seen as an example of ‘Wait’.
 Invoices followed by credit invoices are perfect examples of ‘Defects’.

 In short: The Lean Management methodology can significant value to companies in the service industry.
 During the courses, we will pay specific attention to the practical application of Lean Management within the services industry.

 Lean Management courses: Lean Thinking and Lean Practitioner

 The courses are a combination of a practical simulation and the Lean Management theory.
 Based on the 5 steps of Womack a simulated process must be optimised by the delegates.
 By applying the theory in practice, the delegate will experience the power of Lean Management.